knpuniversity/rest/knpu/episode1/patch.rst

       And I have the payload:
         """
         {
-          "tagLine": "bar"
+          "tagLine": "giddyup"
         }
         """
       When I request "PATCH /api/programmers/CowboyCoder"
       Then the response status code should be 200
-      And the "avatarNumber" property should equal "5" And the "tagLine" property should equal "bar"
+      And the "avatarNumber" property should equal "5" And the "tagLine" property should equal "giddyup"

 Coding the Endpoint
 -------------------